 - If the Judge decides to admit the aggravating evidence from a Gardiner Hearing can I withdraw my guilty plea and have a trial?

 Yes, but it would be difficult to withdrawn or strike a valid guilty plea.
-An accused person would have already entered a guilty plea, there would have been a Plea Inquiry, and the evidence would have already been heard.
+An accused person would have already entered a guilty plea, there would have been a Plea Inquiry, and the aggravating factors would have already been heard.
 A guilty plea should only be allowed to be withdrawn in exceptional circumstances and only when the plea would result in the miscarriage of justice.

 William Jaksa is a Toronto criminal defence lawyer with over a decade of experience, and expertise in criminal law.
 Contact William Jaksa today for a consultation.